tstohn/ESGI/README.md

 After compilation tools are found in *./bin*
   - **Demultiplexing**: Splitting the fastq-reads into tab seperated sequences. in the order of the barcode pattern
   - **READ PROCESSING**: Generating a Cell * Gene Matrix for the mapped reads

+# Documentation

+Check out the [ESGI website](https://tstohn.github.io/ESGI.documentation/) to download the tool without building it from scratch and useful information how to run it.

 # Get started: